Xavierj10/ActiveDirectoryHomelab/README.md

 # Active Directory Home Lab
 #### I decided to do this lab to help me get exposure to Microsoft Server2019 and Active Directory.
 The hard part about not being in the field of IT is not having access to certain technologies so you have to get experience on your own.
-So this will be one of my many first home labs I will be documenting on GitHub.
+So this will be the first of many home labs I will be documenting on GitHub.
 ## Tools Used
 - [Oracle VirtualBox](https://www.virtualbox.org/)
 - [Windows Server2019](https://info.microsoft.com/ww-landing-windows-server-2019.html)